 It might not be practical for me to decorate my home in white, but I long for the day when there's no more dust and the kids have moved out...!
 This beautiful home is decorated in white from top to bottom, showing that it is possible to have a beautiful white home.

 Most often associated with brilliant, precious gemstones, the perception of Emerald is sophisticated and luxurious.
 Since antiquity, this luminous, magnificent hue has been the colour of beauty and new life in many cultures and religions.
-Also the colour of growth, renewal and prosperity, no other colour conveys regeneration more than green.

 The name alone is enough to conjure up images of freshness.
 This is one colour that definitely cools down hot interior spaces and add a new level of cool as mint Green provides a refreshing space that is welcomed in the hot summer months.